Rachel Held Evans

-Rachel Held Evans (née Rachel Grace Held; June 8, 1981 – May 4, 2019) was an American Christian columnist, blogger and author.
+Rachel Held Evans (née Rachel Grace Held; June 8, 1981 – May 4, 2019) was an American columnist and author.
 Her book A Year of Biblical Womanhood was a New York Times bestseller in e-book non-fiction, and Searching for Sunday was a New York Times bestseller nonfiction paperback.

 Early life and education

 Evans was born in Alabama to Robin and Peter Held and spent her early years in Birmingham, Alabama.
 When she was 14, she and her family moved to Dayton, Tennessee, where her father took an administrative position at Bryan College.
 She attended Rhea County High School, then went to Bryan College where she majored in English literature.
 She received her Bachelor of Arts degree in 2003.

 Career

 After graduating from college, Evans moved to Chattanooga, Tennessee, to intern for the Chattanooga Times Free Press.

 In 2004, Evans returned to Dayton where she worked full-time for The Herald-News, the local paper.
 In 2006, she switched from full-time employment to writing pro bono as the paper's humor columnist; in 2007, she won an award for Best Personal Humor Column from the Tennessee Press Association.
 She continued to write freelance articles for national publications and began to blog.

 In September 2008, Evans signed with Zondervan for her first book, Evolving in Monkey Town.
 The book explores her journey from religious certainty to a faith which accepts doubt and questioning; the title is based on the Scopes Monkey Trial that took place in Dayton.
 Her second book, A Year of Biblical Womanhood: How a Liberated Woman Found Herself Sitting on Her Roof, Covering Her Head, and Calling Her Husband Master, was published in October 2012.
 She recounts how she spent an entire year of living a Biblical lifestyle literally.
 The book also garnered national media attention for Evans as she appeared on The Today Show.
 In 2014, Evans re-released Evolving in Monkey Town with the new title of Faith Unraveled.

 In 2015, she wrote a column in The Washington Post: "Want millennials back in the pews?
 Stop trying to make church 'cool.'"
 In the column she self-identified as a millennial and expressed her belief that churches attempting to attract more millennials were wrong in their approach because they focused primarily on stylistic aspects of the church experience, which "are not the key to drawing millennials back to God in a lasting and meaningful way.
 Young people don't simply want a better show."

 President Barack Obama appointed Evans to the President’s Advisory Council on Faith-Based and Neighborhood Partnerships in January 2016.